 AH!
-Christmas is less than two months away!
+Christmas is a little more than four months away.

-I know it is only Halloween, but it shouldn’t come as a surprise to anyone that Christmas is so soon after Halloween every year.
+I know it is only back to school time, but it shouldn’t come as a surprise to anyone that Christmas is coming every year.

 Unfortunately, people always seem to be surprised by how quickly Christmas sneaks up on them.

-The worst surprise, however, is how much money gets drained from your paychecks (or hopefully your holiday targeted savings account) in the next two months.
+The worst surprise, however, is how much money gets drained from your paychecks or, hopefully, your holiday targeted savings account in the next four months.

 Start Saving Now

-Depending on your family, I wouldn’t be surprised if you spend hundreds or thousands of dollars above and beyond normal expenses in the next couple months.
+Depending on your family, you may spend hundreds or thousands of dollars above and beyond normal expenses in the next few months.

 If you’re already running your household on a tight budget, you need to start planning now.

-The best way to save for an event like this is in advance, so take a portion of each paycheck and put it into a separate holiday fund.
+The best way to save for an event like this is in advance.
+You can do this by simply taking a portion of each paycheck and putting it into a separate holiday fund.

 Figure out how much you want to, or more likely will end up, spending and then divide that by the number of paychecks until you’ll spend the money.